jozemario/mgh-nx-nextjs-workspace/README.md

 yarn add tailwindcss@latest postcss@latest autoprefixer@latest
 yarn add @tailwindcss/typography
 yarn add @tailwindcss/forms
-nx g @nx/react:setup-tailwind --project=it-ciam-admin-frontend
+nx g @nx/react:setup-tailwind --project=scope-team-admin-frontend
-nx g @nx/react:setup-tailwind --project=it-ciam-profile-management-frontend
+nx g @nx/react:setup-tailwind --project=scope-team-other-frontend

 By specifying the postcssConfig option, the PostCSS and Tailwind configuration will be applied to all libraries used by the application as well.
 Using library-specific configuration files